-This is an article about one of the greatest archeologists of the holy land
+Conrad Schick - one of the greatest archeologists of the Holy Land

 The holy land attracted so many talented people, today I would like to introduce a great archeologist who discovered a part of the underground tunnels of Jerusalem and many more.

 Conrad Schick was a researcher, architect, archaeologist, and model builder, he also did the measurements, mapping, construction consulting, and many more….
 He was self-taught and had no academic degree.
 The title of "Doctor" he received at the end of his life was an honorary degree from the University of Tibigan in Germany for all his contributions.

 He was born in the village of Bitz in the Württemberg district of Germany in 1822 as a "sandwich boy".
 He had five older brothers and five younger ones, a very big family compared to a typical German family.
 He was a weak child some would say even with a slight disability, and when his friends used to play outside games like football he preferred to read, especially from the Bible, and sketch. when he was 14, he finished his studies, and because of his weak body it was clear that farming was not his direction.,

 In Corentle he became acquainted with Christian missionaries who operated throughout the world and returned with stories that stirred his imagination.
 After completing his apprenticeship, he moved to Basel and worked there in a large locksmith shop.
 But his great ambition was to be a missionary.
 In Basel, he met Wilhelm Hoffman, who headed the great mission in Basel and asked him to accept him to his institution.
 For some reason, he did not receive the check but referred it to Spitler who headed the "Pilgrim Mission" on Givat St. Krishna near Basel.
 Chic was not enthusiastic but joined this mission.
 One of the first things he was asked to do was build a model of a tabernacle to illustrate to students the Bible story. and the model came out fantastic.